-- 7.10 ADMINISTRATIVE REVIEWS will be informal and will be conducted according to the following guidelines: - SCAIP (and Student Life for organizations) will explain fully the alleged violation of the Standards of Conduct and share written reports describing the alleged misconduct. - The student shall be given the opportunity to reply to the allegations and to present her or his account of the incident. - Any witnesses or other individuals who may have relevant information about the incident may be asked to share this information and to respond to questions by hearing officers and the student. - On the basis of the information presented, the hearing officer(s) will determine whether or not it is more likely than not that the student is responsible for violating the Standards of Conduct. - The hearing officer(s) and student or student organization representatives will discuss: how the student or organization's conduct was judged, why the behavior is unacceptable, the impact of conduct on others in the community, causes and motives of the conduct, and alternatives for balancing personal needs with needs and expectations of the community. - The decision shall be forwarded in writing to the accused in a timely manner.

-7.20 STUDENT CONDUCT COMMITTEE HEARINGS will be conducted according to the following guidelines:

-- 7.2.1 Pre-Hearing Conference.
-All students and student organizations referred to the Student Conduct Committee will be afforded the opportunity to a pre-hearing conference with SCAIP.
-The purpose of the conference is: - To provide the student or student organization with an opportunity to hear the allegations against them and the section of the Standards of Conduct upon which the charge(s) are based. - To preview how Student Conduct Committee Hearings work and to explain a student or student organization's procedural rights in disciplinary matters. - 7.2.2 Consolidated Hearing Assignments.
+- 7.10 ADMINISTRATIVE REVIEWS will be informal and will be conducted according to the following guidelines: - The Office of Student Judicial Affairs (and Office of Student Life and Leadership for organizations) will explain fully the alleged violation of the Standards of Conduct and share written reports describing the alleged misconduct. - The student shall be given the opportunity to reply to the allegations and to present her or his account of the incident. - Any witnesses or other individuals who may have relevant information about the incident may be asked to share this information and to respond to questions by hearing officers and the student. - On the basis of the information presented, the hearing officer(s) will determine whether or not it is more likely than not that the student is responsible for violating the Standards of Conduct. - The hearing officer(s) and student or student organization representatives will discuss: how the student or organization's conduct was judged, why the behavior is unacceptable, the impact of conduct on others in the community, causes and motives of the conduct, and alternatives for balancing personal needs with needs and expectations of the community. - The decision shall be forwarded in writing to the accused in a timely manner. - 7.20 STUDENT CONDUCT COMMITTEE HEARINGS will be conducted according to the following guidelines: - 7.2.1 Pre-Hearing Conference.
+All students and student organizations referred to the Student Conduct Committee will be afforded the opportunity to a pre-hearing conference with the Office of Judicial Affairs.
+The purpose of the conference is: - To provide the student or student organization with an opportunity to hear the allegations against him or her and the section of the Standards of Conduct upon which the charge(s) are based - To preview how Student Conduct Committee Hearings work and to explain a student or student organization's procedural rights in disciplinary matters - 7.2.2 Consolidated Hearing Assignments.
 Cases in which more than one student or student organization is charged with violating the same regulation(s) and which depend on common evidence may, at the discretion of the Student Conduct Committee Chair, either be considered jointly in a single consolidated hearing or be assigned to separate, individual hearings.